openfaas/faas-netes/README.md

 faas-netes
 ===========

-This is a plugin to enable Kubernetes as a [FaaS](https://github.com/alexellis/faas) backend.
+This is a plugin to enable Kubernetes as an [OpenFaaS](https://github.com/alexellis/faas) backend.
 The existing CLI and UI are fully compatible.
-It also opens up the possibility for other plugins to be built for orchestation frameworks such as Nomad and Mesos/Marathon.
+It also opens up the possibility for other plugins to be built for orchestation frameworks such as Nomad,  Mesos/Marathon or even a cloud-managed back-end such as Hyper.sh or Azure ACI.

 ![Stack](https://camo.githubusercontent.com/08bc7c0c4f882ef5eadaed797388b27b1a3ca056/68747470733a2f2f7062732e7477696d672e636f6d2f6d656469612f4446726b46344e586f41414a774e322e6a7067)

-[FaaS](https://github.com/alexellis/faas) is an event-driven serverless framework for containers.
+[OpenFaaS](https://github.com/alexellis/faas) is an event-driven serverless framework for containers.
 Any container for Windows or Linux can be leveraged as a serverless function.
-FaaS is quick and easy to deploy (less than 60 secs) and lets you avoid writing boiler-plate code.
+OpenFaaS is quick and easy to deploy (less than 60 secs) and lets you avoid writing boiler-plate code.

 In this README you'll find a technical overview and instructions for deploying FaaS on a Kubernetes cluster but Docker Swarm is also natively supported.